gmkohler/HoundCloud/README.md

 - [ ] Create an account
 - [ ] Log in / Log out
 - [ ] Upload and tag songs
+- [ ] Listen to songs while navigating the site
+- [ ] Search songs by tag
 - [ ] Subscribe to other users, have a "subscription feed"
+- [ ] Like songs
-- [ ] Search songs by tag
+- [ ] Re-post songs from other users
-- [ ] View index for collections of subscriptions, uploaded songs, curated playlists, liked songs/playlists.
+- [ ] View index for collections of subscriptions, uploaded songs, liked songs.
-- [ ] Listen to songs while navigating the site
+- [ ] Allow comments on songs at a specified point in the song.

 ## Design Docs
 * [View Wireframes][view]